mlawrie/YAJTL--Yet-another-Java-TUIO-Library/README.md

 ### Using in your own projects

 Grab the jar from the `build/` folder and go to it.
 Check out the examples in `examples/`.
+You will also need a copy of Java OSC: hoijui/JavaOSC.
+I have also included one in the `lib/` folder.